cs4641team4summer2020/cs4641team4summer2020.github.io/background.md

 {% include image.html
 url="https://upload.wikimedia.org/wikipedia/commons/thumb/3/3b/The_LSTM_cell.png/800px-The_LSTM_cell.png"
 description="Source: Wikipedia, Long short-term memory" %}

+The LSTM cell comprises an input gate, an output gate, and a forget gate, which control the flow of information through the cell.
+The input gate controls how much new information enters the cell, the forget gate controls how long information remains in the cell, and the output gate controls how much information leaves the cell via an activation function.
+Using an algorithm such as gradient descent and backpropagation, the parameters of these gates can be calculated and each cell can be tuned to use varying amounts of past data.

+HMM is a discrete-time
+statistical model which assigns states to each point in time and attempts to calculate the conditional probability of transitioning into the next state at each time interval.
+If $$X$$ is a process with unobservable states and $$Y$$ is an observable process whose observed states we wish to use to make inferences about $$X$$, then the pair $$(X, Y)$$ is a hidden Markov model if for all $$n$$ in our time domain we have that

+$$P(Y_n \mid X_1 = x_1, \dots, X_n = x_n) = P(Y_n \mid X_n = x_n).$$

+In other words, we assume that the process $$X$$ depends only on the most recent state and not on any prior states.
+Typical HMM learning methods include various expectation-maximization algorithms employing maximum likelihood estimation.

+The critical difference
+between LSTM models and HMMs is the Markov assumption which is made in HMMs - that is, when working with a HMM, we assume that the underlying hidden process depends only on its current state and not any prior states.
+LSTM models, in contrast, are able to take into account past data and use this to make a future prediction.
+Thus, comparison of these two methods will reveal some information about the behavior of the processes underlying degredation of lithium-ion batteries.

 For this study we use a dataset whose testbed comprises several 18650 sized rechargeable lithium-ion batteries who were run through charge,